grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Review date

-Use the `review_date` front matter to set the time you last reviewed a page for correctness.
+Use the `review_date` front matter to set the date you last reviewed a page for correctness.

 Set the date using the `YYYYY-MM-DD` format, and separate the elements by using hyphens.
 For example, to set the last review date to June 6, 2024, use `2024-06-06`.